 4.2 For a variety of reasons, option (a) did not gain a large degree of support from the Committee at its meeting in November and for that reason is not the focus of this paper.
-Similarly, given that we have been advised that, due budgetary constraints, the CPS is unlikely to have an appetite to prosecute all but the most serious cases, option (c) is not discussed in any great detail, though should the Committee decide that it is an option worth exploring further much of the analysis in the following paragraphs, particularly with respect to cost and financial implications will still be of relevance.
+Similarly, given that we have been advised by leading Counsel that, due to budgetary constraints, the CPS is unlikely to have an appetite to prosecute all but the most serious cases, and there would be a substantial lead in time as we would need to open negotiations with the Director of Public Prosecutions about implementation which would take time and still leaves us in our current position.
+Also, if option (c) were commenced, it would not be for Post Office to implement or review the policy but for the CPS.
+For these reasons option (c) is not discussed in any great detail, though should the Committee decide that it is an option worth exploring further much of the analysis in the following paragraphs, particularly with respect to cost and financial implications will still be of relevance.
 Instead, the balance of this paper focuses on option (b), and the possible "filters" that could be applied to our prosecution policy in order to ensure that only cases displaying an appropriate "fact pattern" are prosecuted.

-4.3 One of the "filters" that could be applied is financial: currently there are no formal financial limits set out in our prosecution policy (though in practice de minis amounts are not pursued), an approach which gives us a run rate of approximately 50 criminal cases a year.
+4.3 One of the "filters" that could be applied is financial: currently there are no formal financial limits set out in our prosecution policy (though in practice de minimis amounts are not pursued), an approach which gives us a run rate of approximately 50 criminal cases a year.
 If a financial filter were applied then (based on our analysis of historic cases) the number prosecutions would (be likely to) reduce as follows:

 - £15,000 - approx. 25 cases a year

+- £20,000 - approx. 20 cases a year

 - £30,000 - approx. a dozen a year

 - £100,000 - one or two cases a year (and these could possibly be of interest to the CPS)